Governance Model

 If a snapshot vote was not submitted correctly, for example less than 3 days window for voting - it technically does not count as legitimate and can be taken down by snapshot page admins (the DAO).
 It is always better to ask for guidance in Discord about how to properly present the voting choices in order to make sure it is worded correctly.

 Given that snapshot voting is off-chain (yet trustless and verifiable) - some parameters allow for flexibility, which is how such a model as described above is possible.
-However, that also means there is a degree of human intervention required in order to facilitate this.
+Keep that in mind.